workstaffhq/helpcenter/docs/managers/customize/manage-your-subscription.md

 - Choose the number of users and click on **Proceed to Payment**
 - Enter your billing information
 - Enter your credit card information

-- You will be charged after the 14-day trial
+You will be charged after the 14-day trial.

 For more details on our plans, visit our [**Pricing**](https://workstaff.app/pricing) page.